Overview and Offerings on this Site

 Port Townsend WA USA

-The DCC website has information and photos on the present and past endevors of the five generations of Dentzel carouselmakers.
+The DCC website has information and photos on the present and past endeavors of the five generations of Dentzel carouselmakers.
 Also included are guides to carving, painting and operating carousels.
 The coloring book on this site was drawn by William 3rd for use as a painting guide when doing restoration work as well as a design guide for making larger scale drawings to construct full sized carousel animals.
 During the nearly two centuries of Dentzel carouselmaking, mechanism designs have gone from the very simple to the grand and back again to the simple.
 Childrens' attraction and appreciation for all types of carousels has never waned though it appears that their more intimate contact with the smaller machines is exceptionally memorable, especially when the ring catching game is played.

 Thank you for visiting this site,